dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson8_working_with_radicals.md

 ## Next Steps

-Once your teen understands radical expressions, you can move on to:
+Once you understand radical expressions, you can move on to:
 1. Exponential functions and their properties
 2. Complex numbers and their operations
 3. Solving more complex radical equations
 4. Applications of radicals in coordinate geometry

-Remember: Radicals are a fundamental concept that will appear throughout higher mathematics.
+**Remember: Radicals are a fundamental concept that will appear throughout higher mathematics.
 Taking the time to master these skills now will pay dividends in future math courses.